Alerts and Notification

 Figure 41.9.
 Data Service - Alerts and Notification

 You can also select HTTP status codes which should be considered by CloverDX Server as an endpoint invocation failure.

 Select the HTTP status codes by entering individual codes or ranges of codes separated by commas.
-By default, codes 404,500,501,502,504-599 are considered as an endpoint invocation failure.
+By default, codes 404, 500, 501, 502 and 504-599 are considered as an endpoint invocation failure.
 Leaving the field blank means that CloverDX Server considers all HTTP status codes from the range 400-599 as invocation failure.